kaikalii/nolloc/readme.md

 that can add elements.

-These structures are useful for when size in known only at runtime and dynamic allocation would be too slow or even impossible, such on on embedded devices.
+These structures are useful for when size in known only at runtime and dynamic allocation would be too slow or even impossible, such as on embedded devices.

 This library is fully `no_std` compatible, and it has no dependencies.